Getting Data

 Pagination

-Note: Each method also has a "get all" version (getAllAccounts(), getAllOrders(), getAllPositions()) that automatically handles pagination for you by fetching all pages and returning a single array with all results.
-Use these methods when you need all data without managing pagination manually.
+Note: Each method also has a "get all" version (getAllAccounts(), getAllOrders(), getAllPositions()) that fetches all pages and returns a single array.
+Use those methods when you need the full dataset without manual pagination.

 Response Format

-All methods in this guide return a standard response format.
-Always check for result.success or result.error before accessing data:
+All methods in this guide return the standard response object.
+Always check result.success or result.error before reading data:

 1const result = await finatic.getAccounts(); 2 3if (result.success) { 4 const accounts = result.success.data; 5 // Process accounts 6} else if (result.error) { 7 console.error('Error:', result.error.message); 8 // Handle error 9} 10